-There are no printed promotional items more practical and used more frequently than deskpad calendars.
-For very good reason; they and other types of printed calendars beat every other advertising and promotional medium with an impressively low cost per impression, providing a great return on investment,.
+There are no printed promotional items more practical and used more frequently than deskpad calendars, and for very good reason.
+Along with other types of printed calendars, they beat every other advertising and promotional medium with an impressively low cost per impression, providing a great return on investment.

-Recent research shows that despite the growing prevalence of smart phones and digital calendar applications like Google Calendar, the vast majority of businesses and homes in the U.S. still rely daily on deskpad calendars and other types of printed calendars.
+Recent research shows that despite the growing prevalence of smart phones and digital calendar applications like Google Calendar, the vast majority of businesses and homes in the U.S. still rely daily on printed calendars.

 The Promotional Products Association International (PPAI) revealed in two recent studies, Calendar Usage in the Workplace and Calendar Usage in U.S. Households, that the popularity and use of printed calendars has changed surprisingly little in the past 30 years.
 The PPAI compared findings of its 2011 studies with the findings of a 1981 study conducted by the Calendar Advertising Council.